nschlia/ffmpegfs/README.md

 About Output Formats
 --------------------

-A few words to the supported output formats.
-There is not much to say about the MP3 output as these are regular constant bitrate (CBR) MP3 files with no strings attached.
+A few words about the supported output formats: There is not much to say about the MP3 output as these are regular constant bitrate (CBR) MP3 files with no strings attached.
 They should play well in any modern player.

 MP4 files are special, though, as regular MP4s are not quite suited for live streaming.
-Reason being that the start block of an MP4 contains a field with the size of the compressed data section.
-Suffice to say that this field cannot be filled in until the size is known, which means compression must be completed first, a file seek done to the beginning, and the size atom updated.
+The reason is that the start block of an MP4 contains a field with the size of the compressed data section.
+Suffice it to say that this field cannot be filled in until the size is known, which means compression must be completed first, a file seek done to the beginning, and the size atom updated.

 For a continuous live stream, that size will never be known.
-For our transcoded files one would have to wait for the whole file to be recoded to get that value.
-If that was not enough some important pieces of information are located at the end of the file, including meta tags with artist, album, etc. Also, there is only one big data block, a fact that hampers random seek inside the contents without having the complete data section.
+For our transcoded files, one would have to wait for the whole file to be recoded to get that value.
+If that was not enough, some important pieces of information are located at the end of the file, including meta tags with artist, album, etc. Also, there is only one big data block, a fact that hampers random seeking inside the contents without having the complete data section.

-Subsequently many applications will go to the end of an MP4 to read important information before going back to the head of the file and start playing.
+Subsequently, many applications will go to the end of an MP4 to read important information before going back to the head of the file and starting playing.
 This will break the whole transcode-on-demand idea of FFmpegfs.

-To get around the restriction several extensions have been developed, one of which is called "faststart" that relocates the aforementioned meta data from the end to the beginning of the MP4.
+To get around the restriction, several extensions have been developed, one of which is called "faststart" which relocates the aforementioned meta data from the end to the beginning of the MP4.
 Additionally, the size field can be left empty (0). isml (smooth live streaming) is another extension.

-For direct to stream transcoding several new features in MP4 need to be active (ISMV, faststart, separate_moof/empty_moov to name them) which are not implemented in older versions of FFmpeg (or if available, not working properly).
+For direct to stream transcoding, several new features in MP4 need to be active (ISMV, faststart, separate_moof/empty_moov to name them) which are not implemented in older versions of FFmpeg (or if available, not working properly).

-By default faststart files will be created with an empty size field so that the file can be started to be written out at once instead of encoding it as a whole before this is possible.
-Encoding it completely would mean it would take some time before playback can start.
+By default, faststart files will be created with an empty size field so that the file can be started to be written out at once instead of encoding it as a whole before this is possible.
+Encoding it completely would mean it would take some time before playback could start.

-The data part is divided into chunks of about 1 second length, each with its own header, thus it is possible to fill in the size fields early enough.
+The data part is divided into chunks of about 1 second each, all with its own header, so it is possible to fill in the size fields early enough.

-As a draw back not all players support the format, or play it with strange side effects.
+As a drawback, not all players support the format, or play it with strange side effects.
 VLC plays the file, but updates the time display every few seconds only.
 When streamed over HTML5 video tags, sometimes there will be no total time shown, but that is OK, as long as the file plays.
-Playback cannot be positioned past the current playback position, only backwards.
+Playback can not be positioned past the current playback position, only backwards.

 But that's the price of starting playback fast.